IDAES/idaes-pse/docs/source/models/mixer.rst

 Mixer
 =====

 The IDAES Mixer unit model represents operations where multiple streams of material are combined into a single flow.
-The Mixer class can be used to create either a stand-alone mixer unti, or as part of a unit model where mutliple streams need to be mixed.
+The Mixer class can be used to create either a stand-alone mixer unit, or as part of a unit model where multiple streams need to be mixed.

 **Degrees of Freedom**